Porges/ways-to-play/src/games/tic-tac-toe/index.md

 lang="es">alquerque de tres</span> which is played on a small merels board with diagonals.
 Each player has three pawns which they place on the board one at a time, taking turns.
 If a player can form three in a line then they win;
 otherwise it is a tie.
-Later historians (even including [H. J. R.
+Later historians (even including {%a hjr-murray%}[@Murray2]) have muddied the waters by describing this game as a three-men’s-morris game where the pieces can be moved after being placed, but this is not supported by the original manuscript.[@DimensionsOfBookOfGames p.
-Murray](/articles/people/hjr-murray/)[@Murray2]) have muddied the waters by describing this game as a three-men’s-morris game where the pieces can be moved after being placed, but this is not supported by the original manuscript.[@DimensionsOfBookOfGames p.
 609]

 {% image
   src="Alfonso_AdT.jpg",